Online hypnobirthing & antenatal course - now available for just £69!

 We don’t have much evidence on them and the evidence that we have is of poor quality.
 A sweep is thought to increase the likelihood of you going into labour sooner than if you did not have one, however the evidence on this is mixed.
 It suggests that 1 in 8 women go into labour within the 48 hour period after the sweep – however given that sweeps are usually performed within the estimated ‘due period’, we don’t really know how many of these labours would have started at that point anyway!

 It varies – depending on how relaxed you are and who is performing the sweep (as techniques will vary).
 It is common for it to feel uncomfortable.
+(If you'd like some tips on natural pain relief that will make a real difference to sweeps (as well as labour) have a read of this blog too!)

 Focusing on your breathing and relaxing as much as possible will help.
 If at any point you want to stop, tell your midwife and she must stop immediately.